Omar-webcloud/Sales-CRM/README.md

-# 📊 Sales Dashboard CRM — UI Wireframe
+# 📊 Sales Dashboard CRM — UIUX Wireframe

 This document defines the full UI structure for a **Sales Dashboard CRM (analytics-heavy SaaS)** built with a modern frontend stack (Next.js + TypeScript + Tailwind).